 During a panic attack you get a rush of intense anxiety and physical symptoms.
-When you are having it can be extremely frightening especially as, there may not be a clear reason for it happening.
+Having a panic attack can be extremely frightening, especially as there may not be a clear reason for it happening.
 A panic attack can happen very suddenly.

 Am I having a panic attack?

 You may feel like you are having a heart attack because it feels like your heart is beating fast or irregularly.
 It is not unusual to have thoughts that you are going to die.
 If you are concerned, you should always contact your G.P. or go to hospital.
 For a genuine panic attack, you won’t usually need to be admitted to hospital.